MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Countries/README.md

 population = [66.8, 67.4, 83.2, 5.4, 46.8, 60.5]
 ```

-The content of `countries.csv` is shown below.
+The expected content of `countries.csv` is shown below.

 ```
 UK,London,66.8